inadarei/hyper/_includes/mediatypestructure.md

      definitions.
   5. `curies` - optional.
 List of
      [CURIEs](https://www.w3.org/TR/2010/NOTE-curie-20101216/), complying to the
      W3C definition.
-In Hyper, CURIEs can be used in "uri" fields or as any object's key.
-Please note that CURIEs can conflict with many valid uris, such as the ones starting with prefixes like "mailto:", "git:", "urn:", "about:" etc. When Hyper sees a colon (":") in a key or a URI, it considers the string to be a URI, unless it is a CURIE registered in the document.
-Case in point: if you define a CURIE with the prefix "data", you will stop otherwise legit URIs of the form "data:" to be parsed as URIs, in your message.
+In Hyper, CURIEs can be used in values of "uri" fields or as any object's key's name.
+Please note that CURIEs can conflict with many valid uris, such as the ones starting with prefixes like "mailto:", "git:", "urn:", "about:" etc. When Hyper sees a colon (":") in a key name or in a value of uri field, it considers the string to be a URI, unless it is a CURIE registered in the document.
+Case in point: if you define a CURIE with the prefix "data", you will stop otherwise legit URIs of the form "data:" to be parsed as URIs, in your Hyper message.
 At which point you may want to reconsider the prefix chosen.
-You can find the full list of possibly conflicting prefixes by looking at the [IANA URI Schemes
+You can find the full list of possibly conflicting prefixes by looking at the [IANA URI Schemes Registry](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml#uri-schemes-1).
-     Registry](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml#uri-schemes-1).

-      Hyper also registers a special CURIE `{"prefix" : "h", "uri" :
+      **Important:** Hyper registers a special CURIE `{"prefix" : "h", "uri" :
-      "http://hyperjson.io/attributes.html"}` that is always present and cannot be removed or overriden.
+      "http://hyperjson.io/attributes/"}` that is always present and cannot be removed or overriden.
   6. `links` - list of links relevant to the entire document.
 Each link object may have following properties: